G1/21 proceedings adjourned! What happened?

 After deliberation, the EBA has decided to allow the opponent one month time to file comments to the submission of President of the EPO.
 Oral proceedings will be re-scheduled on the first week of July 2021.

-As users we are relived that a publication on the EPO website cannot replace an official notification.
+As users we are relieved that a publication on the EPO website cannot replace an official notification.

 In fact, as argued by the Opponent, all we want as users is a fair and diligent proceedings, even in cases that require urgency.